Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games

 Online learning traditionally focuses on no-regret algorithms designed to perform optimally in adversarial environments, achieving the minimax optimal regret bound of $O_{\scaleto{T}{4pt}}(\sqrt{T})$\footnote{In $O_{\scaleto{T}{4pt}}$ notation, only the dependence on the time horizon $T$ is explicitly represented. } in such settings.
-However, this worst-case perspective is overly pessimistic in the context of \emph{self-play} in games, where the environment exhibits a much higher degree of predictability.
+However, this worst-case perspective is overly pessimistic in the context of \emph{self-play} in games, where the environment exhibits a much higher degree of predictability, despite being nonstationary.
 This predictability arises from the structured dynamics of the game, where players' utilities evolve smoothly as a function of their actions over time.
 This phenomenon naturally begs the question: what are the fastest no-regret learning algorithms in games?
 This remains a fundamental open problem in game theory.

-The breakthrough work of \citet{Syrgkanis15}, took the first major step in this line, by showing that \emph{Optimism} framework, leads to faster regrets in the self-play settings.
+The breakthrough work of \citet{Syrgkanis15} took the first major step in this line, by showing that the framework of \emph{Optimism} framework~\citep{rakhlin2013online,rakhlin2013optimization} leads to faster regrets in the self-play settings.
 They proved that optimistic variants of regularized learning in games enjoy $O_{\scaleto{T}{4pt}}(T^{1/4})$ regret, an $O_{\scaleto{T}{4pt}} (T^{1/4})$ improvement over the online learning with adversarial utilities.
-Once theoretical improvements were proven to be feasible, a series of works~\citep{Chen20:Hedging,daskalakis2021near,farina2022near,Soleymani25:Faster} aimed to achieve faster regret rates in games by designing specialized, tailor-made algorithms.
+Once theoretical improvements were proven to be feasible, a series of works~\citep{Chen20:Hedging,daskalakis2021near,farina2022near,piliouras2022beyond} aimed to achieve faster regret rates in games by designing specialized, tailor-made algorithms.
 We discuss recent works in detail in \Cref{sec:prior_work}.
-Despite the significant exponential improvement to $O_{\scaleto{T}{4pt}}(\log T)$ in the most recent works~\citep{daskalakis2021near,farina2022near,Soleymani25:Faster}, this progress remains confined to single-instance algorithms and lacks the generality of the \emph{Optimism} framework of \citet{Syrgkanis15}.
-In this work, we aim to bridge this gap.
+Optimistic regularized learning algorithms achieve \emph{constant social regret}, ensuring that the total regret of all players in self-play remains bounded over time~\citep{Syrgkanis15}.
+Unfortunately, controlling \emph{individual regrets}—essential for convergence to Coarse Correlated Equilibria (CCE)—remains considerably more challenging, and despite nearly a decade of substantial progress, the optimal regret rate is yet to be determined.
+Moreover, although recent works~\citep{daskalakis2021near,farina2022near} have achieved a remarkable exponential improvement, reducing individual regret to $O_{\scaleto{T}{4pt}}(\log T)$, these advances remain confined to single-instance algorithms and lack the generality of the \emph{Optimism} framework of \citet{Syrgkanis15}.
+In this work, we aim to bridge these gaps.